yashmaurya01/Is-it-worth-storing-gradients/README.md

 2)Run the notebook to create the csv

-3) Use FL_report_vis.ipynb to create visualisations and reproduce the findings
+3)Use FL_report_vis.ipynb to create visualisations and reproduce the findings